SeanKski/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include data science and machine learning with generative modeling and anamoly detection.
+bio: My research interests include data science and machine learning with generative modeling and distribution shift detection and all that comes with it.

 interests:
 - Artificial Intelligence